 Praia de Faro isn’t the only beach near Faro and, if you’re willing to take a boat, you can easily get to less touristic beaches like Praia de Farol and the very deserted beaches on Ilha Deserta.
 Taking a boat isn’t actually a chore: a boat trip through the islands near Faro is one of the top things to do in Faro.

 Putting Faro on the Map

-Faro is situated on the Eastern Algarve, just under an hour from the Spanish border.
-A day trip to Spain is definitely recommended, and you can easily get to Seville and back in a day.
+It’s not really that far from Spain, and a day trip to Spain is definitely recommended: you can easily get to Seville and back in a day.
 Faro Airport is around 15 minutes by car from Faro, making it one of the most convenient Algarve towns to stay in.
 Praia de Faro, the nearest beach, is around 15 minutes by car or 30 on a bus.

 Hotels & Accomodation in Faro

 - Rialgarve – Situated 3km from Faro, this budget hotel offers a swimming pool and several great options for keeping fit including tennis and basketball courts, a gym, and a football pitch.